WHAT IS FAMILY THERAPY?

-All families have difficulties and conflict but there are times when this can feel overwhelming and negative patterns of communication develop, leading to further conflict and deteriorating relationships.
+All families have difficulties and conflict but there are times when conflict can become overwhelming and negative patterns of communication develop.
+This can lead to further conflict and the deterioration of relationships.
 Family therapy, also known as family and systemic psychotherapy, recognises and builds on the strengths and resources of the family.
 It seeks to be non-blaming and enables all family members to share their story and listen to others.
-Family therapy helps family members to work together to make changes within the family and to manage conflict in a more healthy way.
+Family therapy helps family members to work together to make changes within the family, and to manage conflict in a more healthy way.

-Please note the word family is used in the context of a group of people who play supportive roles in each other lives, you do not have to be related or live together to be able to find help within this model of therapy.
+Please note the word family is used in the context of a group of people who play supportive roles in each other’s lives You do not have to be related or live together to be able to find help within this model of therapy.
 This is why family therapy can be called systemic therapy as it can refer to systems, groups or organisations of people who are not related.
 Family therapists are mindful of this, so modify their approach to fit with all cultures, ages and family units.

 There are a number of reasons why families seek family therapy.
 Below are some of the common issues that family therapists support families with:

 The family therapy process is a collaborative one.
 Families work together alongside the therapist to deal with their issues and strengthen the relationships within the family.
-It essential that each individual is heard, respected and their hopes and goals are acknowledged.
-Family therapy aims to bring families closer together to enable them to communicate with one another effectively and support each other through any future difficulties.
+It is essential that each individual is heard, respected, and their hopes and goals are acknowledged.
+Family therapy aims to bring families closer together to enable them to communicate with one another effectively, and support each other through any future difficulties.

 With the right therapist and the motivation to work through issues as a family, family therapy can be a great way to improve communication and enhance relationships.